Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 It is usually caused by the inability of your intestine to digest and absorb certain types of food fibers or sugars.

-Food intolerance is common. it is estimated that 15-20% of people have a food intolerance (ref).
+Food intolerance is common.
+It is estimated that 15-20% of people have a food intolerance (ref).

 According to the severity of intolerance and how often you eat the offending food, symptoms may vary from: